themodernmonk7/themodernmonk7/README.md

 - 📫 How to reach me **kumaravishek2015@gmail.com**

-- ⚡ Fun fact **I was NEET aspirant and was preparing for medical entrance exam to become a doctor.**
+- ⚡ Fun fact **I was a NEET aspirant and was preparing for medical entrance exam to become a doctor.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">